Best RAM for Ryzen 5 5600X in 2023

 Is 3200MHz RAM good for Ryzen 5 5600X?

 Yes, 3200MHz is good for the Ryzen 5 5600X.
-Though if you opt for a memory kit with a frequency of 3200MHz, make sure it has a lower CAS latency of at least 18 with 16 being ideal.
+However, if you opt for a memory kit with a frequency of 3200MHz, make sure it has a lower CAS latency of at least 18, with 16 being ideal.

 Is 3600MHz RAM good for Ryzen 5 5600X?

 Yes, 3600MHz RAM frequency is very good for the Ryzen 5 5600X.
-In fact, it is the ideal frequency in terms of price to performance turning up to be the eventual price sweet spot for DDR4 as we slowly move towards DDR5 adoption.
+It is the ideal frequency for the price to performance, becoming the eventual price sweet spot for DDR4 as we slowly move toward DDR5 adoption.

 Is 3200MHz CL16 good for Ryzen 5 5600X?